ska-telescope/observation-execution-tool/docs/src/index.rst

 REST server
 -----------
 ``make rest`` starts the OET REST server.
-Details of the REST API can be found in :doc:`rest_api`.
+Details of the REST API can be found in :doc:`architecture_module_rest_api`.
 Instructions on how to use the REST client can be found here: :doc:`rest_client`.

 Feature flags